dsshim0125/s2p/rebuttal.md

 ## Q3: S2P is not needed with random policy?
 Pardon.
 We are sorry that we cannot fully understand your question.
 To clarify your intention, we provide two different answers.
 If both answers are not satisfactory, please let us know.

-Q3.1: If your comment means that the S2P is some kind of policy or RL algorithm, so you refer to the “S2P can be not needed”, Please check the general comments above first.
+Q3.1: First of all, please not that S2P is not some kind of RL algorithm, as mentioned in the General Comments \#1 above.

-Q3.2:  If your intention was “We do not need S2P because we can improve performance with random policy”, S2P is needed anyway to leverage random or perturbed policy in image RL by synthesizing images from the randomly visited state.
+Q3.2:  If you meant "S2P is not necessary because we can improve the performance with random policy", then S2P is still needed to exploit random or permuted policy to the image RL by synthesizing images from the randomly visited state.

+If we misunderstood your question, please rephrase it or let us know.

 ## Q4.
 How much data do you need to train S2P model?